Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/Naked Statistics/Chapter 1 + Introduction.md

 ## Assessing risk and other probability-related events
 - People do win on the casino, but casinos always win on the long run due the the probabilities (even if those are really little) that they have in their favor.
 - Businesses engineer processes that make the probabilities of adverse outcome acceptably low.
 - The 2008 crisis was predictable.
 The things that caused the crisis were extremely unlikely under W.S.
-Firms probabilities, but those models that tehy had were flawed, and their data too limited.
+Firms probabilities, but those models that they had were flawed, and their data too limited.
 - Any model, to deal with risk must have probability as its foundation.
 - The insurance industry makes money out of charging premiums that that are more than sufficient to pay for the expected payouts.
 - With probability we can spot cheat.
 If something extremely unlikely to happen, happens.
 There is room for the possibility of what happened being a cheat.